yashraj9922/iRescue/README.md

 - Firebase for real-time data synchronization and user authentication
 - Google Maps API for location data and maps visualization
 - GetX

-## Installation

-- Clone the repository
-- Navigate to the project directory: cd public_emergency_app
-- Install the required packages: flutter pub get
-- Run the app on a connected device or emulator: flutter run